 This second phase reduced the workload considerably as there were relatively few buildings of this calibre.

-This was the third and final phase leading to publication of the county-by-county Valuation of Tenements.
+This was the third and final phase leading to publication of the county-by-county Primary Valuation of Tenements.

 Each of the 300-odd volumes that make up the Primary Valuation had an individual publication date, typically within six months of the district survey completing.
 See the map for approximate dates.

-Details from the early Townland Valuations were not included in the published Griffith's Primary Valuation of Tenements.
-Only the details current at the time of the Griffith's survey were included in the Primary Valuation of Tenements.
+Details collected from the early Townland Valuations (1826-1844) were not included in Griffith's Primary Valuation of Tenements when it was published, county-by-county from 1848 to 1864 (Only the details current at the time of each county's publication were included in the Primary Valuation of Tenements.)

-Valuation Books are arranged by parish.
+The Valuation Books were arranged by parish.
 You can identify the appropriate parish of any given townland at the Townland Database.

 The manuscript records of the valuers are spread across three repositories: the National Archives of Ireland (NAI) and Valuation Office (both in Dublin) and PRONI (in Belfast).